nabe-abk/free386/MANUAL.md

 * -c1, -c
 * -c2
 * -c3 (default)
 	* Set automatic reset of CRTC and VRAM.
-This function is only implemented in FM-TOWNS and PC-98.
+This function is only implemented in FM TOWNS and PC-98.
 	* -c0 Not initialize.
 	* -c1 Always initialize.
 	* -c2 Initialize only the screen mode.